devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 ### Pandas DataFrame

-A **Pandas DataFrame** is a two-dimensional labeled data structure with columns that can be of different types.
+A Pandas DataFrame is a two-dimensional labeled data structure with columns that can be of different types.
 It is similar to a spreadsheet or SQL table and consists of rows and columns.

 #### Key Features of Pandas DataFrame:

-- **Two-dimensional**: A DataFrame contains multiple columns and rows.
+- Two-dimensional: A DataFrame contains multiple columns and rows.
-- **Heterogeneous**: Different columns can contain different data types (e.g., integers, floats, strings).
+- Heterogeneous: Different columns can contain different data types (e.g., integers, floats, strings).
-- **Labeled axes**: Both rows and columns have labels (indices).
+- Labeled axes: Both rows and columns have labels (indices).

 #### Example of Creating a DataFrame